 Two groups of patients are served by VSEC’s Diagnostic Imaging Service: those who are referred by their veterinarian directly to the Diagnostic Imaging service and patients who present to specialists or the emergency service of VSEC and require diagnostic imaging following consultation and evaluation.

 The goal of the Diagnostic Imaging service of the Veterinary Specialty and Emergency Center is to provide the highest level of imaging tests and interpretation while maintaining consistent and effective communication with the client and referring veterinarian.

-The diagnostic imaging service is staffed 6 days a week at VSEC Levittown and Monday – Friday at VSEC Philadelphia, and Sunday through Wednesday at VSEC Conshohocken, by a board-certified veterinary radiologist who is a Diplomate of the American College of Veterinary Radiology (ACVR).
+TThe diagnostic imaging service is staffed 6 days a week at VSEC Levittown, Monday – Friday at VSEC Philadelphia, and Sunday through Wednesday at VSEC Conshohocken, by a board-certified veterinary radiologist who is a Diplomate of the American College of Veterinary Radiology (ACVR).

 Only Diplomates of the ACVR have completed a 3 or 4-year residency in diagnostic imaging and passed a series of national qualifying examinations.
 No other veterinarians have received as much rigorous and complete training and testing in the fields of ultrasound, radiography (x-ray), computed tomography (CT) and magnetic resonance imaging (MRI).

 The most common reason that your veterinarian may refer you directly to the diagnostic imaging service is for an outpatient ultrasound examination.

 Ultrasound is recommended in many cases of gastrointestinal disease (e.g. vomiting, diarrhea) or abnormalities suspected in the abdomen or thorax, based on physical exam, x-rays or laboratory testing (e.g. elevated liver or kidney values on routine lab work).